ZenixIs/URI/README.md

 # URI

-URI is a python module who allows you to make some actions on an URL string.
+URI is a python module which allows you to make some actions on an URL string.